ASIST Workshop Report: Hong Kong 2025 | ChrisGrantGla

 9.45

 All four measures scored above 9.4 out of 10.
 The recommendation score of 9.73 reflects strong participant confidence in the value of the training for others in their networks.
-The practical applicability scores confirm that ASIST delivers skills not awareness.

 Chris presenting